awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md

 You can create an organization trail by using the AWS CLI\.
 The AWS CLI is regularly updated with additional functionality and commands\.
 To help ensure success, be sure that you have installed or updated to a recent AWS CLI version before you begin\.

 **Note**
 The examples in this section are specific to creating and updating organization trails\.
 For examples of using the AWS CLI to manage trails, see [Managing trails with the AWS CLI](cloudtrail-additional-cli-commands.md)\.
-When creating or updating an organization trail with the AWS CLI, you must use an AWS CLI profile in the management account with sufficient permissions\.
+When creating or updating an organization trail with the AWS CLI, you must use an AWS CLI profile in the management account or delegated administrator account with sufficient permissions\.
 You must configure the Amazon S3 bucket used for an organization trail with sufficient permissions\.

 ## Create or update an Amazon S3 bucket to use to store the log files for an organization trail<a name="org-trail-bucket-policy"></a>